DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 There we go!
 This game is starting to take shape.

 *Note*\
-If you want to make this slider bigger or smaller you can adjust it's width with the Rect Transform.
+If you want to make this slider bigger or smaller you can adjust its width with the Rect Transform.

 Once you are happy with the HUD you should make it into a prefab so you can easily set the same thing up in each scene.

 ### Buttons

 The last big thing about the HUD is ["buttons"](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Button.html).\
-Currently we have two levels and we can switch between them with the level switcher we made.
+Currently we have two levels which we can switch between them with the level switcher we made.
 The next thing we need is a menu to start the game.

 Make a new scene and call it "Start".
 Then create a new canvas here.\
 We want to add a new button.
 This is under the UI dropdown just like all previous UI elements.\
 Let's set the text on the button to say "Start".
 This is found on the child text object on the button.

 The way a button works in Unity is that we can choose which functions to run from a script when clicked.
 Before we hook up the button let's create a function to load a level.\
-We could jump onto a new script and start writing but that is a little unnecesary.
+We could jump onto a new script and start writing but that is a little unnecessary.
 We already have a script that does just that.\
 Open up your LevelSwitch script.
 Here we want to add a new function called "OnClick".
 Then we can copy over the same code from the `OnCollisionEnter2D` function we made before.
 Except, we don't want to check if we hit the player.

 ```csharp